 Military Appreciation Scholarship

 Carolina University is grateful to all the men and women who serve in our Armed Forces.
-With profound appreciation, we offer a scholarship to those who wish to further their education through the military’s Tuition Assistance program.
+With profound appreciation, we offer the following Military Appreciation Scholarship levels:

 For more information about this scholarship, email firstname.lastname@example.org or call 1-800-937-5097.